JamesSkemp/words/content/post/the-future-really-is-blu.md

 +++
-title = "The future really is Blu ..." summary = "With Warner switching over to Blu-ray, is the format war between Blu-ray and HD DVD over?
+title = "The future really is Blu ..." description = "With Warner switching over to Blu-ray, is the format war between Blu-ray and HD DVD over?
 Was it perhaps already over? [slnet0514:8e04febd-b73b-4828-a215-2fed4e4f18fd]" draft = false comments = true date = "2008-01-05T21:30:00-06:00"